Atharva404/Wordle-Plus/README.md

 Struggles:
 * **Problem:** I stuggled on how to show the messages on screen for a certain amount of time.

-* Solution: by using 'document.getElementById()' I was able to retrieve the element and alter              the properties to my needs.
+* Solution: By using 'document.getElementById()' I was able to retrieve the element and alter              the properties to my needs.
 I also figured out the benefits of setTimeout()

 * **Problem:** How to optimize the light and dark theme without creating two seperate html/css/javascript files